|Founded||2 Brightstar 945|

 Rax became the Emperor of Ba'lith on 19 Dreamer 1695.
 His first edict was banning the Church of Coeus and dismantling the theocracy government framework that had ruled the empire for the last six centuries.

-In a Coeus Civil War, Bithiemeth was the backbone of resistance to Raxcvillibus's rule.
+In a Coeus Civil War (1694 - 1697), Bithiemeth was the backbone of resistance to Raxcvillibus's rule.
 In 1696, the city fell after a three month siege.
 The defenders were wracked with disease and dysentery (spread by Borurthane agents), which without priestly powers (from the death of Coeus), the population suffered terribly.
-The city was stormed by the Spinebreaker Brigade and no mercy was given to the Church of Coeus.
+After storming the city, no mercy was given to Coeus's fanatics.

 After taking Bithiemeth, investigators were sent to examine the ruins for its unusually high abyssal emanations.
 They learned after tearing up some buildings, that the city's foundations were built atop the bones of thousands of demons that had meant their end on angelic blades and magic.
-This happened thousands of years earlier in the Demon Spawn War when a large battle was fought here between the soldiers of Graz'zt and those serving Kossuth.
+This happened thousands of years earlier in the Demon Spawn War (8972 GE - 9493 GE) when a large battle was fought here between the soldiers of Graz'zt and those serving Kossuth.
 Graz'zt army of 3,000 demons were wiped out and then made into a pyre with Kossuth using elemental fire to reduce the pile to ashes and bone.
-By the time the minotaurs arrived in Azrik (after the Great Minotaur Revolt), this pile of bones and ashes was but a group of hills covered with dirt, shrub and other plant-life.
-Only after digging did they realize they were building on a grave site, and by then it was too late for they were seduced by spiritual voices to continue with laying out a settlement here.
-Because of the corruption of Bithiemeth's foundations and abyssal urgings, it was abandoned to the wilds.